iiiGerardoiii/Fixedstyle/README.md

 * NOT have nick indentation or a marker line that divides the nickname from the message

 I couldn't find one that had all those features so I created *Fixedstyle*, based on [textual-solarized-dark](https://github.com/Xorcode/textual-solarized-dark).

+Bold text is shown as a glowing text instead of forced bold to keep the typography intact.

 ## Installation
 * Unzip the [zip](https://github.com/iiiGerardoiii/Fixedstyle/archive/master.zip)